GA-NIFS: An extremely nitrogen-loud and chemically stratified galaxy at $z\sim 5.55$: Spectral fitting

 As shown by \citet{ubler2023a}, the G395H spectrum of GS\_3073 reveals several kinematic components in optical emission lines.
 In the G395H spectrum, there is detection of a broad component in the Balmer lines and optical \hei\ and \heii\ lines with an FWHM of $3370.4\pm 41.4$ km/s as well as an outflow component with an FWHM of $1306.7\pm 23.7$ km/s.
 In contrast, for forbidden lines in the optical, \citet{ubler2023a} only found a narrow component and an outflow component.

-During the fit of emission lines, we included two different kinematic components for Balmer lines as well as optical He\,{\sc i} and \heii\ lines to represent the narrow components and the broad components.
-Since the spectral resolution of the PRISM spectrum ($\rm R\sim 30-300$) is generally not high enough to separate the two sets of components, we fixed the velocity dispersion of the narrow component to the values measured from the G395H spectrum in \cite{ubler2023a} convolved with the nominal resolution of the PRISM spectrum.
-For the broad component, however, we did not fix its velocity dispersion in order to account for potential mismatch between the nominal spectral resolution and the actual spectral resolution \citep{jakobsen2022,degraaff2023}.
+\redtxt{We assumed Gaussian profiles for emission lines.} During the fit of emission lines, we included two different kinematic components for Balmer lines as well as optical He\,{\sc i} and \heii\ lines to represent the narrow components and the broad components. \redtxt{We tied the kinematics of all narrow lines and broad lines, respectively.} Since the spectral resolution of the PRISM spectrum ($\rm R\sim 30-300$) is generally not high enough to separate the two sets of components, we fixed the velocity dispersion of the narrow component to the values measured from the G395H spectrum in \cite{ubler2023a} convolved with the nominal resolution of the PRISM spectrum.
+For the broad component, however, we did not fix its velocity dispersion \redtxt{to the value derived by \citet{ubler2023a}} in order to account for potential mismatch between the nominal spectral resolution and the actual spectral resolution \citep{jakobsen2022,degraaff2023}.
 Following the results of \citet{ubler2023a}, for each line, if there are both narrow and broad components, we set the velocities of the two components the same.
 For optical forbidden lines, only the narrow components were considered.
 Finally, we tied the kinematics of all narrow optical lines and those of all broad optical lines, respectively.
 While \cite{ubler2023a} identified an outflow component for optical lines in the G395H spectrum, to avoid overfitting of the low-resolution spectrum, we did not include a third kinematic component.
 The outflow contribution to the flux as fitted by \cite{ubler2023a} is in general small for strong lines and we discuss its potential impact when analyzing specific lines.
-For UV lines, we simply considered a single kinematic component due to the much lower spectral resolution.
-We tied the kinematics of all UV lines except Ly$\alpha$ due to the complex nature of its intrinsic line profile.
+For UV lines, we simply considered a single kinematic component due to the much lower spectral resolution. \redtxt{This means the UV line fluxes we measured should be the total fluxes including both broad line fluxes and narrow line fluxes.
+During our analyses later in the manuscript, we discuss the effects of such blending on our results.} We tied the kinematics of all UV lines except Ly$\alpha$ due to the complex nature of its intrinsic line profile. \redtxt{While \nv, \cii, and \civ\ are also resonant or have a resonant component, the spectral resolution of the PRISM spectrum at their locations are relatively low and insufficient to discern their potentially different kinematics.
+As a sanity check, we performed a fit where the kinematics of the above lines are set free.
+The final fluxes we obtained are consistent with our current fitting results within $1\sigma$ of the measurement uncertainties. }